 The process known as SoftThinks Agent Service belongs to software Dell DataSafe Local Backup or Dell Backup and Recovery or AlienRespawn or SoftThinks Agent Service by SoftThinks SAS (www.softthinks.com) or SoftThinks (www.softthinks.com).

-Description: SftService.exe is not essential for the Windows OS and causes relatively few problems.
+Description: SftService.exe is not essential for Windows and will often cause problems.
 SftService.exe is located in a subfolder of "C:\Program Files".

 The program has no visible window.
 The file is a Verisign signed file.
 It is digitally signed.
 It is not a Windows core file.
 SftService.exe is able to monitor applications.
-Therefore the technical security rating is 25% dangerous.
+Therefore the technical security rating is 27% dangerous; however you should also read the user reviews.

 Recommended: Identify SftService.exe related errors